You’ve all heard it, folks.

 Basically, no person in our government can have most of the power, let alone all of the power.

-While the Constitution’s drafters had the right ideas in mind regarding the Judicial branch, they didn’t consider that judges are humans, too.
+While the drafters of the Constitution had the right ideas in mind regarding the Judicial branch, they didn’t consider that judges are humans, too.
 Humans tend to make decisions based on their emotions, not logic.

-In a perfect world, you’d have a group of legal scholars that fully understands and supports the country’s founding document.
+In a perfect world, you would have a group of legal scholars that fully understands and supports the country’s founding document, but guess what?

-Ideologues, like lawyers, distort the law to get what they want.
+Ideologues, like lawyers, like to distort the law to get what they want.
 Look at Christianity and the Bible.
 Why was there a schism between Protestants and Catholics?

 You could assert there is one, objective interpretation of the document when it was initially written, sure.
 But aren’t you every bit as biased as the person disagreeing with you?